aimms/language-reference/optimization-modeling-components/variable-and-constraint-declaration/variable-declaration-and-attributes.rst

 by evaluating their definition.
 However, no sensitivity information will be available.

+If bounds have been specified for an inline variable then these bounds will be ignored when the mathematical program is solved.
+To enforce the bounds, they should be specified in a constraint (after which the variable can be changed into a free variable).

 .. rubric:: Semi-continuous variables

 To any continuous or integer variable you can assign the property